griffsk/StepperMotor/README.md

 # StepperMotor
-When compiling link phidget21.lib, sicl32.lib, -lwinmm
+When compiling link phidget21.lib, sicl32.lib, -lwinmm \n Use C++17
-Use C++17
 Static link for all